DAOM Clinical Curriculum

 • Demonstrate the appropriate acupuncture technique, herbal formula prescription skills, and other treatment modalities for pain management.

-Grand Rounds provides the structure for discussing cases from one’s own practice and reinforces the integration of scholarly understanding and clinical application of best practices of acupuncture and Oriental medicine.
+Medical presentations provide the structure for discussing cases from one’s own practice and reinforces the integration of scholarly understanding and clinical application of best practices of acupuncture and Oriental medicine.

 Case presentations follow a prescribed format including the creation of a formal integrative case review with references which is then presented to the peer group for discussion.